DIMESTeam/DIMES/README.md

 The code for DIMES-TSP is in the directories `TSP/TSP-KNN` and `TSP/TSP-Full`. `TSP-KNN` employs KNN edge pruning, while TSP-Full runs on the full graph.

-We use $N$ to denote the number of nodes.

 If you have any questions about the TSP code, please feel free to contact *rq5 AT illinois DOT edu* .

+We use $N$ to denote the number of nodes and $K$ to denote the number of neighbors in KNN pruning.

 ### Dependencies